Doyboy1005152/SuperMenu/README.md

 - To-Do List
 - Completely on-device AI prompting

 **SuperMenu is not ready for release yet, you can compile it yourself for now though.
-It will be released around september 20th, and maybe earlier in a beta form.**
+It will be released around november 20th, and maybe earlier in a beta form.**

 ## Privacy
 SuperMenu does not collect/store **ANY** data except on your device for the purpose of storing your settings, To-Do List Items.